Chajf/OCP_Project/README.md

-# Twitter (X) sentiment analysis
+# 4chan sentiment analysis

 ## Project description

 The main goal of the project is to build a functional system of interconnected modules using docker containerization.

-The system is designed to analyze the sentiment of posts on X (formerly Twitter).
+The system is designed to analyze the sentiment of comments from posts on 4chan.

 Communication is handled using REST API and fastAPI framework.